sjfakharian/Data-Insight-Tools/Pattern_Recognition_Methods.md

 2. **Class-conditional densities** p(x|Ck): The probability of feature vector x given class Ck
 3. **Posterior probabilities** p(Ck|x): The probability of class Ck given feature vector x

 The optimal decision rule minimizes the expected loss (or risk).
-For the simple case of minimizing misclassification rate, this means assigning x to the class with the highest posterior probability[^1]:
+For the simple case of minimizing misclassification rate, this means assigning x to the class with the highest posterior probability:

 Assign x to class Ck if p(Ck|x) > p(Cj|x) for all j ≠ k

-Bishop shows how this can be extended to arbitrary loss functions, allowing different penalties for different types of misclassification errors[^1].
+Bishop shows how this can be extended to arbitrary loss functions, allowing different penalties for different types of misclassification errors.

 ### Gaussian Mixture Models (GMM)